Discover the land of the Pharaohs in this epic 10 day Egypt Itinerary, covering all the main highlights to get the absolute most out of your trip!

 Philae Temple sits on an island called Agilika Island, and you will require a short boat trip to get here.
 There's plenty here to explore, from its huge columned halls to its various smaller temples dedicated to various deities.

 Did you know: A team of archeologists and engineers took apart Philae Temple, along with other amazing monuments including Abu Simbel, piece by piece, and moved them to new positions.
 This was due to the gigantic Aswan High Dam project, which would have placed them at risk of damage from the rising Nile.

 Where to Stay in Aswan

-The options for where to stay in Aswan aren’t broad as diverse as in Luxor or Cairo.
-However, that doesn’t mean you can’t find some great hotels here.
+The options for where to stay in Aswan aren't as broad or as diverse as in Luxor or Cairo.
+However, that doesn't mean you can't find some great hotels here.
 Below are my top three picks.

 - Sofitel Legend Old Cataract - Located in the Nubian Desert 1.3km from Aswan center the hotel offers excellent views and 5-star service.
 The rooms are beautifully designed and decorated and feature an indoor and outdoor pool, spa, and fitness facilities.

 - Tolip Aswan Hotel - A perfect choice for those not wanting to break the bank but still want to experience 5-star luxury overlooking the Nile River.
 Here, you'll get a buffet breakfast, pool-bar service, and beautifully decorated air-conditioned rooms.

 - The Mango Guest House - Located on a small island on the Nile River, this guest house is a short water taxi from Aswan's famous landmarks.
 It has everything you need at an affordable price and is only 5 minutes walk from the Nile.